 I’m very familiar with NYC.
 I can’t count the number of times I’ve been there since my childhood.
 Yet, I think I’ll choose Lancaster County next time as the destination to celebrate our anniversary.
 We’ll move at a slower pace, enjoy the farmland smells instead of car-exhaust, and relax.
 No mad-dash rush to go anywhere!

 As you know, I love Giveaways!
 Please enter to win this gorgeous two-sided Amish-made 36” X 16” table runner made in Lancaster County, plus one signed book: a copy of Starting from Scratch, A Letter from Lancaster County, or one of 3 books from The Legacy of Lancaster County Trilogy—either Leaving Lancaster, its sequel, Pennsylvania Patchwork, or Forever Amish.
-USA and Canada only.
 Winner has 3 days to respond.
 US and Canada only.